-Chief Executive Officer

-Chairman of Country
+British, born 1962 Chief Executive Officer Chairman of Country Executive Committee and Country Credit Management Committee

-Executive Committee

-Professional history and education

-Jamaluddin Alvi is a seasoned banker with over 33 years of experience having covered varied geographies and roles across Asia and Europe.
+Jamaluddin Alvi is a seasoned banker with over 34 years' experience having covered varied geographies and roles across Asia and Europe.
 He has been based in the UAE since 2005 with primary oversight of the SME/Commercial and Consumer/Retail segment across Risk and Business with leading Banks.
 Before his current assignment as CEO of Habib Bank AG Zurich UAE (since 2017), he was with Abu Dhabi Islamic Bank (2010-2017), Standard Chartered Bank (2005-2010) and Citibank (1994-2005).